wardog1uk/mikro/Basic Commands.md

 * `AUTO start,step`

 ### Description
-Outputs a line number ready for code to be entered and automatically displays the next line number when you press return.
+Output a line number ready for code to be entered, then automatically displays the next line number when you press return.

 To stop the AUTO function hold shift and press return, or press return twice.